Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

    * - |logo5|
      - My Location
      - Snaps the map space back to your current location.
+Ensure your location settings are enabled to use this feature.

    * - |logo6|
      - Imagery/Base Map Toggle